 Make the Spring Mug Rug

-First, pick some nice bright and co-ordinating fabrics.
+First, pick some nice bright and coordinating fabrics.
 I'm so happy with my choices.
-I was always terrible at putting fabrics together, but I've been watching this FREE course on Color Theory for Sewing and Quilting and this time it's much better.
+I was always terrible at putting fabrics together, but I'm reasonably happy with my selection for this project.

 Download and print the template.
 Don't panic when you open and print it, it's supposed to be backwards.